tomphp/PhpBook/03-methodologies-techniques-and-tools.md

 ===================================

-In this chapter I want to introduce the paradigms, methodologies and techniques incorperated in this book.
+In this chapter I want to introduce the paradigms, methodologies and techniques incorporated in this book.
 Like the previous chapter I don't want to go into any real depth with any of these topics, rather I just want to give a primer on the various subjects which should be enough to understand the content of this book.
 As always I do encourage you dig deeper into each of the subjects